 Veggie smoothies aren’t sweet enough – what can I do?

-What are the best vegetables for veggie smoothies?
+What are the best vegetables for smoothies?

 How can I find and add superfoods for smoothies?

-- goji berries – toss a tablespoon in for some extra antioxidants as well as some plant protein.
+- goji berries.
+Toss a tablespoon in for some extra antioxidants as well as some plant protein.

-- hemp seeds – perfect for omegas, fiber, and protein!
+- hemp seeds.
+Perfect for omegas, fiber, and protein!

 Help!
 My kids only like the store bought smoothies!

 This is such a pain – I get it!
-There are a few factors here – the sweetness and the excitement.
-Most commercial smoothies will be sweetened by either some kind of nutrient powder or because the fruit is sitting in syrup.
+There are a few factors here to address, mainly the sweetness and excitement.
+Most commercial brands are sweetened by some kind of nutrient powder or sugar.
+In many cases, the fruit is sitting in syrup.

 - Make it fun by getting them involved!
 I’m a big believer in the thought that kids are way more likely to try something if they had a hand in making it.

 Should I use fresh or frozen fruits and veggies in smoothies?

-As for your fruit, I typically always use frozen because of the cost.
-If you use all fresh fruits and vegetables, your smoothie will much thinner and probably require less liquid.
+I typically always use frozen fruit because of the cost.
+If you use all fresh fruits and vegetables, your smoothie will be much thinner and probably require less liquid.